MoceanAPI/zen_cart_sms_order_notification/README.md

 Set your “api key” and “api secret” and enter your Message From for title on sms
 Note: ”Message From”  you have special tags for your sms title

+A Mocean account is required to configure MoceanAPI key and MoceanAPI secret.
+Try for FREE now.
+20 trial SMS credits will be given upon [registration](https://dashboard.moceanapi.com/register?fr=zencart_order_notification).
+Additional SMS credits can be requested and is subject to approval by MoceanAPI

 # MoceanAPI Admin Settings
  - You have option for notification as owner  store for any new order